dbouwman/solution-plan/readme.md

 ### Convert Item to Template

-The Core api orchestrates one or more type specific Processors, which communicate with the Portal API to construct a set of json templates, which collectively can be re-deployed to re-create the original item and its dependencies.
+The Process Manager orchestrates one or more type specific Processors, which communicate with the Portal API to construct a set of json templates, which collectively can be re-deployed to re-create the original item and its dependencies.

 ![Conversion to Template](./diagrams/convert-high-level.png)

 ### Deploy Item from Template

 The inverse of converting an item to a template.
-The Core api orchestrates type specific Processors which create new item instances, based on json templates.
+The Process Manager orchestrates type specific Processors which create new item instances, based on json templates.

 ![Deployment from Template](./diagrams/deploy-high-level.png)